Chester Pepper Street

 Chester Roman Gardens Parking

-Chester is a beautiful town, with plenty of remnants from its time under Roman rule.
 The Roman Gardens were opened in the 1950s and, against a beautiful backdrop of wonderfully-maintained parkland, you can see the remains of the legionary fortress of Deva.
 The City Wall still runs through the gardens and bears the scars of later battles, including the Civil War of 1645.
-There are also the ruins of Roman baths, a reconstruction of Roman under-floor heating systems and a number of ancient columns.
-With the Colchester Pepper Street NCP only a few hundred yards away, it’ll take you two minutes’ walk to step back 2,000 years.
+With NCP Colchester Pepper Street only a few hundred yards away, it’ll take you two minutes’ walk to step back 2,000 years.

 Chester Roman Amphitheatre Parking